Copyright and Peer-to-Peer File Sharing

 Offering Alternatives to Illegal File Sharing

 Educause, a nonprofit association whose mission is to advance higher education by promoting the intelligent use of information technology, maintains a comprehensive list of Legal Downloading Resources.
 BRCC encourages members of the campus community to take advantage of these legitimate sources of digital content.

 Periodic Review of Plan and Assessment Criteria

-- The Vice President of Technology and Development, Chief Information Officer, and Vice President of Student Services will do an annual review of the number and severity of peer-to-peer violations during the past year.
+- The Vice President for Technology and Development, Chief Information Officer, and Vice President for Student Services will do an annual review of the number and severity of peer-to-peer violations during the past year.
 They will determine if changes in disciplinary procedures or educational materials are needed.